 Emergency Room Technician: Overview of ER Technician Training

 Emergency room (ER) technicians work in emergency departments dealing with patients suffering from medical emergencies.
 Technicians assist emergency room doctors, paramedics and registered nurses with moving and treating patients.
-They provide wound care for patients, take blood samples for testing and set up IVs.
 Many employers require technicians to become certified in other fields related to emergency room services.

 Aspiring ER technicians can receive training by enrolling in ER technician certificate programs.
 Courses cover techniques used in caring for emergency patients, including how to securely move patients, read electrocardiogram (EKG) scans, set up IVs and draw blood.
 Some certificate programs also provide administrative training in health information management and healthcare software programs.

 Although some programs are designed specifically for aspiring ER technicians, several job postings listed in July 2011 on CareerBuilder.com stated that some employers preferred ER technicians who had received emergency medical technician (EMT) or Certified Nursing Assistant (CNA) training.
 There are different levels of EMT certificate and associate's degree programs, including EMT-basic and EMT-paramedic programs.
 EMT coursework covers how to deal with trauma, cardiac and airway emergencies; use emergency equipment and perform patient assessments, while paramedic programs cover more advanced topics, such as pharmacology, pathophysiology, setting up IVs and administering medications.
 Almost all EMT and paramedic programs require students to participate in a set amount of clinical hours working with experienced EMTs and paramedics.
 Graduates of EMT and paramedic programs must pass an examination to become licensed and participate in continuing education to maintain licensure.